 Amounts that must be returned will first be applied to federal loans and then to grants.
 Loan borrowers will be permitted to repay loans based on the terms of the promissory note.

-If a student owes any money to Waldorf College resulting from the return of federal funds, the student will receive a bill from the Business Office.
+If a student owes any money to Waldorf University resulting from the return of federal funds, the student will receive a bill from the Business Office.

 Copyright © 2016 Waldorf University | Forest City, Iowa 50436 800.292.1903 (Residential Programs) | 877.267.2157 (Online Programs)